Silverasdf/extracted_frames_sheets/llava_notes.md

 Prompt: Horizontal images, accident types asked.

+Conclusion: There is no significant difference between this and the accident types, meaning that the horizontal images did not affect the results significantly.

 ### Horizontal, Number Vehicles

 Prompt: Horizontal images, number of vehicles asked.

+Conclusion: It seems that, overall, the number of vehicles involved in the accident was overestimated, but a lot less than before, meaning that showing less images in the horizontal format did seem to moderately affect the results (or, at least, asking the question individually did).

 ### Horizontal, Shuffled

 Prompt: Horizontal images, images are shuffled, full test done.

+Conclusion: The results seem to fit the control group.

 ### Horizontal, Shuffled, Number Vehicles

 Prompt: Horizontal images, images are shuffled, number of vehicles asked.

+Conclusion: The results are around the same as the horizontal number vehicles test, meaning that the shuffling of the images did not affect the results significantly.

 ### Number Vehicles, Shuffled

 Prompt: Grid-like format, number of vehicles asked, images are shuffled.

+Conclusion: It looks like there are slightly more vehicles involved in this test than the one that is like this but horizontal, meaning that, when doing this test in the future, we should use less images in a horizontal formation.

 ### Image Quality

 Prompt: Just like the control group, except only the image quality is asked.
 LLaVA is asked to describe the image quality from giving a scale of 1 to 10.
 This is to help see if the image quality affects the results at all.

+Conclusion: None went below 5, and the low-res images given in the ground truth do not match the low ratings of the conclusion.

 ### One Image, Image Quality

 Prompt: Same as Image Quality, but only one image is shown.

+Conclusion: Same as above, meaning using one image does not seem to significantly affect the results.

 ### New Prompt, Accident Types

 Prompt: Accident types asked with the new prompt.

+Conclusion: The new prompt seems to, indeed, get more detail.
+However, the detail from this new prompt seems to just be the positions of each vehicle, rather than the detail in the type of car accident ("car accident" is still seen).

 ### No Accident Types (New prompt without "be specific"), Horizontal, Shuffled

 Prompt: No accident types asked, horizontal image formation, images are shuffled.

+Conclusion: Same as the normal accident types test.

 ### One Image, Accident Types

 Prompt: Accident types asked, only one image shown.
 These one image tests are to see if LLaVA will say that no accident occurred, as the first image is not enough to determine that an accident occurred.

+Conclusion: LLaVA assumes that an accident occurred, which means that there needs to be a prompt change.

 ### One Image, Full Test

 Prompt: Same as above, but the full test is given.

+Conclusion: Same as above, but the full test seems to perform worse than the control group as there seems to be more confusion in the answers (random "no"'s in the answer).

 ### One Image, Number Vehicles 1

 Prompt: Same as above, but the number of vehicles is asked.

+Conclusion: LLaVA still overestimates the number of vehicles involved in the accident, but less so than the control group.

 ### One Image, Number Vehicles 2

 Prompt: Same as above.
 I wanted to try this test again, since there were a few trials that were not answered, and I wanted to see if LLaVA would give me an answer this time.

+Conclusion: The number of vehicles do not seem to be very consistent among trials (different numbers used sometimes).
+This may mean that tests like this may need to be done multiple times to get the most accurate results.

 ## Test ideas